 Information for local authorities

-The single, nationally consistent set of standardised assessments has been designed to align with the way we deliver education in Scotland through Curriculum for Excellence, and should replace the variety of existing standardised assessments that local authorities and schools currently use.
+The NSA is a nationally consistent set of standardised assessments designed to reflect the way we deliver education in Scotland through Curriculum for Excellence and, in the case of the MCNG, the principles of Gaelic Medium Education.

 What you need to know as a local authority